 A fictitious app produced for the Adobe Creative Jam in partnership with the Chan Zuckerberg Foundation.

 I collaborated with 2 other designers, Maile Malin and Alysha Jivani, in creating this robust app in a condensed timeline.
-Together we brainstormed the overall app features and navigation.
+Together we brainstormed the app's overall features and navigation.
 We then split up the screens, each completing wireframes, visual design, and prototypes for our screen set.
 I primarily worked on the onboarding flow.
 The work was completed within a 48-hour timeframe in accordance with the designathon’s rules.
 Since this jam took place during Covid-19 shutdowns, we met and collaborated remotely, an important skill learned from the pandemic.

 Adobe XD, Miro

 The Chan Zuckerberg Foundation posed the challenge: Design a mobile experience to provide stability and protect the livelihoods of vulnerable farmworkers.
 Farmworkers may use the fictitious “ICFW” app to easily verify who they are, sign up for services like legal aid, healthcare, housing aid, counseling, and/or food distribution, and access timely and credible information.
-See the entire brief here.

 Our team took a quick dive into farmworker demographics and psychographics.
 Due to the designathon’s quick timeline, we had to settle for secondary research to better design for a population we have low visibility into.
 Secondary research shows